LeFloatyPancake/LibadwaitaBorder/README.md

 - Adds subtle shadows and increases border visibility for clicked buttons
 - Adds faint borders to the sidebar row (the sidebar on the left)
 - Excludes headerbar buttons on non-active/non-hovered state from the border enhancement

 ### Install

 place the file under `~/.config/gtk-4.0/gtk.css`

+## Caveat
+The config uses `alpha()` for drawing the boders.
+Alpha uses trasnparency which negatively affects the performance of the system.
+I have not done some in-depth testing of the performance but I've seen posts online that one should avoid transparency and blur if possible to save on resources.

 ### QA